Updated July 4, 2023

 Depreciation for buildings is an important aspect of accounting for any purpose, be it business or personal.
-Depreciation is recorded as an expense on the income statement, which reduces the net income of the organization, thus saving income tax.
-Factors such as age, maintenance, obsolescence, quality of construction, climate, and environment, economic conditions, technological advancements, and government regulations can all contribute to the depreciation of a building.
+Depreciation is recorded as an expense on the income statement, which reduces the organization’s net income, thus saving income tax.
+Factors such as age, maintenance, obsolescence, quality of construction, climate and environment, economic conditions, technological advancements, and government regulations can all contribute to the depreciation of a building.

 Frequently Asked Questions (FAQs)

 Q1.
-How do you calculate depreciation of a building?
+How do you calculate the depreciation of a building?

 Answer.
-Economists calculate depreciation by dividing the difference between the cost of buildings and its salvage value by the total useful life of buildings.
+Economists calculate depreciation by dividing the difference between the cost of buildings and their salvage value by the total useful life of buildings.